 - Publisher: Little Brown Books

-Ryan Higa, who I have watched on YouTube for years, wrote a book with all the other ten or so Youtubers who wrote a book at the same time.
+Ryan Higa wrote a book with all the other ten Youtubers who wrote a book at the same time.
 (It’s like they planned it.)
-But Ryan brought a new, interesting perspective that I had never thought about before: mixing comic strips with written chapters.
+But Ryan brought a new perspective: mixing comic strips with written chapters.

 Each chapter had the same format.
-They began with a small section about how to write a non-fiction story.
-If you are interested in writing non-fiction, I suggest looking it over.
+It began with a small section about how to write a non-fiction story.
+If you are interested in writing non-fiction, look it over.
 He gave good pointers in each chapter.
-The next part in the chapter went over his actual story about how he became the famous YouTuber we all know and love.
+The next part went over his actual story about how he became the famous YouTuber we all know and love.
 After that, comic strips gave the story some humor.
-These comic strips showed conversations about where his story should go between him and his ghost writer.
+These comic strips showed conversations between him and his ghost writer.

-The comic strips and writing tips worked and didn’t.
-I felt like I was pulled in and out of the story three times each chapter.
-I liked what each section brought and their purpose, but most of the transitions didn’t feel smooth.
-I was pushed into three different stories: Ryan’s teaching class, Ryan’s past, and Ryan trying to write a book.
-It was as if the book was three narratives squished into one.
+The comic strips and writing tips worked and didn’t though.
+I felt like I got pulled in and out of the story three times each chapter.
+I liked what each section brought, but most transitions didn’t feel smooth.
+I got pushed into three different stories: Ryan’s class, Ryan’s past, and Ryan trying to write a book.
+It was as if it had three narratives squished into one.
 But I did see how they all connected.
-Each of them had a purpose of telling what Ryan was doing, but I didn’t want to be told what was happening.
+Each told what Ryan was doing, but I didn’t want to be told what was happening.
 I wanted to be shown.